defold/doc/docs/en/manuals/lua.md

 ## Lua contexts in Defold

 All variables that you declare are by default global, meaning that they are available through all parts of the Lua runtime context.
 Defold has a setting *shared_state* setting in *game.project* that controls this context.
-If the option is set, all scripts, GUI scripts and the render script are evaluated in the same Lua context and global variables are visible everywhere.
-If the option is not set, the engine executes scripts, GUI scripts and the render script in separate contexts.
+If the option is set, all scripts, GUI scripts, and the render script are evaluated in the same Lua context and global variables are visible everywhere.
+If the option is not set, the engine executes scripts, GUI scripts, and the render script in separate contexts.

 ![Contexts](images/lua/lua_contexts.png)

 Defold allows you to use the same script file in several separate game object components.
-Any locally declared variables are shared between components that runs the same script file.
+Any locally declared variables are shared between components that run the same script file.

 ```lua
 -- 'my_global_value' will be available from all scripts, gui_scripts, render script and modules (Lua files)